 Be careful readers you are about to plunge into the world of Dora’s mind.
-But it is Halloween so I figure we are all up for a bit of scary! 🙂 Make a nice cup of coco, actually second thought you may want to make it a hot toddy… and enjoy what happens.
+But it is Halloween so I figure we are all up for a bit of scary! 🙂 Make a nice cup of cocoa, actually second thought you may want to make it a hot toddy… and enjoy what happens.
 This is a steam of consciousness journey.
-One thought leading to another.
+One thought leads to another.
 A trip through a mind… Bu Ha Ha

 I was walking the dogs in west Seattle my mind deeply immersed in the planning of the upcoming Teacher Training lecture when I looked up and realized that holiday decorations are up already.
 Cobwebs and skulls, the usual beauties of Halloween.
 I grew up in Hungary.
 Much like in Mexico, Hungarians celebrate the day of the dead instead of Halloween.
 We buy flowers and go to the cemetery with candles to remember our loved ones.
 I have to be honest, I still don’t get the American version.
 Where did all this candy and costume get mixed up with the day of the dead?
 How can the same holiday be celebrated so differently?

 It turns out today’s Halloween may be rooted in Celtic Christianity.
-Some folklorist have detected its origin in the Roman feast of Pomona, the goddess of fruits and seeds or the festival of the dead called Parentalia.
+Some folklorists have detected its origin in the Roman feast of Pomona, the goddess of fruits and seeds or the festival of the dead called Parentalia.
 Somewhere along history old Pagan Roman customs mixed with the Celtic festival celebrating the end of the harvest and the beginning of the darker half of the year.
 These celebrations had much eating and drinking and games.
 All these ancient customs got superimposed onto Christianity.
 Thus now mixing imagery such as skulls into the celebration.
-In case you are wondering, skull is a reference to Golgotha, in the Christian tradition it serves as a reminder of the death and the transitory quality of human life.
-Throw all this in a blender with Catholicism and Protestant culture, mix a bit of American identity into this recipe and you are left with today’s mixed versions.
+In case you are wondering, the skull is a reference to Golgotha, in the Christian tradition it serves as a reminder of the death and the transitory quality of human life.
+Throw all this in a blender with Catholicism and Protestant culture, mix a bit of American identity into this recipe, and you are left with today’s mixed versions.